One of the original set of Avalon Hill "Adult Games" that includes U-Boat, Tactics II, Verdict, and Dispatcher.

 The game also had optional rules for hidden movement.
 You left the room while your opponent put his pieces on the board and moved them, recorded their new positions and removed them again!
 If they came within sight of a unit (including an outpost unit), he had to tell you where they were seen, or leave them on the board if still in sight.
 Line of sight rules for all this.

 The 1964 version required you to keep your units aligned with the square grid rather than the free form miniatures style movement of the 1958 version.
+This really didn't work well.
+Units facing diagonally had to be adjacent to form a solid wall of ZOC sqs. to their front and could not therefore protect their flanks if they spread out any at all.
+This made doubled and tripled attacks easily possible.

 For separate descriptions of 1958, 1961 and 1964 versions, see "Versions" tab on this page; for 1977 version see Gettysburg-1977-edition